Welcome to our Colombia travel guide, where you will discover 10 great reasons to visit this vibrant and beautiful country.

 Colombia travel guide tip: Visit Museo del Oro on a Sunday, when entry is free.

-Also in Bogota, wander through the impressive salt cathedral, visit the La Candelaria neighbourhood or take a street art tour to learn about the history and politics of graffiti in Colombia.
+Also in Bogota, explore the impressive salt cathedral, visit the La Candelaria neighbourhood or take a street art tour to learn about the history and politics of graffiti in Colombia.

 For incredible views of the city, ride the cable car up to Monserrate.